atiq-cs/blog/input/posts/medical/hospitals-india.md

 2. Fortis (found a [bad review regarding stent surgery](https://www.dailyo.in/voices/modi-stent-surgery-health-doctors-private-hospitals-india-cheating/story/1/24036.html))

 ## Transportation
-City has pretty busy and suffers high traffic situations.
+The City is busy.
+It suffers high traffic situations.
 Hence, be prepared to spend time on the road while travelling to places.

 ## Data Plans